 This information will only be viewed by authorised professionals directly involved in your care.
 Role-based Access Control (RAC) restricts the level of access each professional gets based on the job that they undertake relating to your care.

-Authorised health and care professionals across different organisations will be able to access a shared record when providing your care including: GP Practices, Community Healthcare Services, NHS Hospitals, Hospices, Mental Health Services and Social Care Services.
+This includes authorised health and care professionals across different organisations that will be able to access a shared record when providing your care, including: GP Practices, Community Healthcare Services, NHS Hospitals, Hospices, Mental Health Services and Social Care Services.